Minh-Nguyen-0401/Glassdoor-Data-Preprocessing-And-EDA-Project/README.md

 - **`Industry, Sector`**: Field in which the applicant will work.
 - **`Revenue`**: Total revenue of the company.

-## Objectives and Guiding Questions
+## Objectives and Methodologies:

 In this project, my preset primary objectives include:

 1. **Data Cleaning and Structuring**: Prepare the dataset for analysis by cleaning and structuring the data.
 2. **Insight Extraction from Job Descriptions**: Extract meaningful insights from job descriptions to understand the requirements and trends in the data science field.
 3. **Dataset Manipulation and Enhancement**: Manipulate and enhance the dataset to create new features that can provide additional insights.
-4. **Addressing Specific Guiding Questions**: Answer specific guiding questions, including:
+4. **Addressing Specific Transformation Tasks**: Perform some data processing steps accordingly, including:
    - Converting the salary column into integers.
    - Extracting useful information from job descriptions.
    - Removing numerical values from company names.
    - Creating new features, such as a state column from the location column.
-5. **Gathering Insightful Information through EDA**: with respect to states, rates offered, ratings, industries, sectors, and JD through grouping, merging, and aggregating relations.
+5. **Gathering Insightful Information through EDA**: technical analysis and insightful segmentation are later performed with respect to states, rates offered, ratings, industries, sectors, and job descriptions through grouping, merging, and aggregating relations.
+This in turns helps answer the questions of whether <i>`Glassdoor is a desirable/prospective platform for data practitioner` </i> and if so, <i>`how one can utilize and adjust their capabilities and skillsets showcase to the job availability of the platform!`</i>
+6. **Compiling necessary figures for report preperation**: figures generated along the line are exported and placed in a predefined location using the `matplotlib.pyplot.savefig()` function and `os` library for easier insight deliveries and future reporting needs.

 ## APIs Used:
 - PLaces API (New)